weaversa/cryptol-course/labs/cryptol-overview/lab-xx-overview.md

  0x9e, 0x88, 0x91]
 ```

-Cryptol interprets the string `"attack at dawn"` as a sequence of bytes.
+Cryptol interprets the string `"attack at dawn"` as a sequence of bytes suitable for the encrypt operations.
 We will introduce Cryptol types in this lab and discuss them in detail throughout this course.

-Furthermore, we can check the property in the interpreter using the currently configured SAT solver (Z3 by default):
+Furthermore, we can prove this property holds in the interpreter using the `:prove` command and the currently configured SAT solver (Z3 by default):

 ```haskell
 Main> :prove roundtrip : [8] -> [16][8] -> Bit